Pontiac V8 engine: 350

+Short-deck engines: 1969 & 1977-81

+Unlike most long-production American V8s (were also exceptions), all Pontiac V8s shared the same external dimensions with three short-deck exceptions: the race-only 303 and the "EPA CAFE" 265/301 versions.

 303

-In 1969, Pontiac unveiled its Trans Am model Firebird, and since racing rules required engines of less than 5 L, Pontiac unveiled the 303 for racing models only, never available to the public.
-Bore and stroke were 4.125 × 2.84 in 303.63 CID.
-It was rated at 475 hp.
+In March 1969 Pontiac unveiled RPO WS4, an optional handling and appearance package for the Firebird named after the SCCA Trans Am racing series, which Pontiac decided to participate in.
+The series required engines of less than 5 L, so Pontiac built a low-volume homologation engine for racing only; it was never made available to the public.

+The 303 was designed explicitly to live above 5,500 RPM on SCCA road courses, with stability to 8,000+ RPM.
+Stroke was a very short 2.84 in on a forged SAE 4615 steel crankshaft with 2.5 in mains.
+6.2 in rods traveled in an ultra short 8.24" deck (2" shorter than a standard Pontiac V8).
+Bore was 4.125 in, yielding a 303.63 CID displacement.

 301

-The 4942 cc 301 was offered from 1977 to 1981 and also installed in other GM cars during those years.
-The 301 had a bore and stroke of 4x3 in.
-Based in part on designs for the "short deck" 303 cuin engine designed for the 1970 racing season, it had a shorter deck than the big V8, and used thin-wall castings to reduce weight.
-The crankshafts were also unique in the fact that they featured only two counter weights instead of the usual five and also featured lightened connecting rod journals.
-This resulted in a lightweight design weighing less than the Chevrolet small-block V-8.
-Power output ranged from 135 hp to 170 hp.
+Pontiac offered the 301 from 1977 to 1981, and it was also installed in other GM division cars during those years.
+Based in part on the "short deck" 303 cuin engine design, the 301 block had a 9.24" deck, 1" shorter than the standard V8s.
+A bore and stroke of 4x3 in produced an actual displacement of 4942 cc.
+A unique crankshaft featured only two counter weights instead of the usual five, and also had lightened connecting rod journals.
 The heads were a new design featuring siamesed intake ports.
-The short-deck block and different intake ports also required the design of a new intake manifold.
-The Pontiac 301 EC (Electronic Controls) version offered in 1981 produced 155 hp and 245 lbft, although it is rumoured that the actual output was closer to 170 hp.
-Although it is much different from the original 1955-vintage Pontiac V-8 powerplant, the 301 has the distinction of being the last true Pontiac V-8 engine, as Pontiac ceased production of these engines effective April 1, 1981.
+The short-deck block and different intake ports required a new intake manifold.

+Although it is much different from the original 1955-vintage Pontiac V-8 powerplant, the 301 has the distinction of being the last true Pontiac V-8 engine, as Pontiac ceased V8 production effective April 1, 1981.
-From 1977 to 1981 there were 4 distinct 301 versions: